 Focus your documentation efforts where they’ll provide the most value.
 Don’t try to document everything exhaustively - that’s time-consuming and the documentation becomes outdated quickly.
 Instead, document decisions and patterns that aren’t obvious from reading the code.

 Architecture decisions deserve documentation.
-Why does the application use a particular authentication approach?
-Why is data cached in Redis with a specific TTL?
+Why does the application use OAuth2 instead of session-based authentication?
+Why is product data cached in Redis with a five-minute TTL?
 Why are background jobs processed by Sidekiq rather than Delayed Job?
-These decisions often have important context – performance requirements, scaling considerations, or integration with other systems – that isn’t evident from the code itself.
+These decisions often have important context - performance requirements, scaling considerations, integration with other systems - that isn’t evident from reading the code itself.

 Data flows and integrations should be mapped out, especially for complex business processes.
-A diagram showing how data moves from a webhook to your database, through various processing steps, and eventually to an external API helps developers understand the system holistically.
+For example, a diagram showing how data moves through a payment processing flow:

 Deployment and operational procedures need clear documentation.
 How do you deploy to staging?
 What environment variables need to be set?
 How do you run database migrations?
 Where are error logs stored?
-This operational knowledge often exists only in the original team’s heads, so you’ll need to reconstruct it through experimentation.
+This operational knowledge often exists only in the original team’s heads, so you’ll need to reconstruct it through experimentation and document what you learn.

 Keep documentation close to the code.
 README files in relevant directories work better than wiki pages that drift out of date.
 Inline code comments explain particularly complex algorithms.
 Architecture decision records (ADRs) in a docs/ directory capture the history of significant technical choices.